 There is a tendency to pick the pods when they are old and too tough to be thoroughly enjoyed.
-When this happens, the walls get stringy and the seeds inside start to swell up with starch.
+When this happens, the walls get stringy, particularly with runner beans, and the seeds inside start to swell up with starch.
 It is better to pick the pods when they are young – not only are they sweet and tender, but the plants will produce bigger yields.

 Pest and diseases

 Runner beans can have red or white flowers, or a combination of both colours, and a few varieties are now available that have salmon pink flowers.
 The pods, however, are always flat and green.
-There is, however, an extensive choice of varieties, and two worth growing are Aintree (red flowered) and Snow Storm (white flowered).
+There is an extensive choice of varieties, including old favourites and several new varieties.
+Some new varieties have had a few genes of French beans bred into them to make the pods smoother skinned and less stringy.
+Two new varieties worth trying are Firestorm (red flowered) and Snow Storm (white flowered).

-The pods of climbing French beans are more variable and can be round or flat, short or long, and green, yellow, purple or speckled.
+The pods of climbing French beans are more variable in shape and colour.
+They can be green, yellow, purple or speckled; and are round or flat and short or long.
 Three high yielding varieties are Cobra (round podded and green) and Hunter (flat, wide and long and green podded), and Cosse Violette (flat and purple podded).

 To conclude on beans